wutesta0101-hue/delivery-tracker/README.md

 | Route distance | OSRM (free, no key) |
 | Export | SheetJS (xlsx) |

-> **Note:** The current App is a single-file MVP built for rapid iteration.
-> A component-based refactor is planned as the next development milestone.

 ### Environment Detection

 The same codebase runs in both environments.
 Storage backend switches automatically: